 Research shows that when phonics is taught in a structured way – starting with the easiest sounds and progressing through to the most complex – it is the most effective way of teaching young children to read.

-It is particularly helpful for children aged 5 to 7.
-Almost all children who receive good teaching of phonics will learn the skills they need to tackle new words.
+Phonics is a highly effective method of teaching word reading.
+Almost all children who receive high-quality phonics teaching will learn the skills they need to tackle new words.